branogarbo/imgcli/README.md

 imgcli save -w 200 -W "https://url-to-some/image.jpg"

 Flags:
-  -h, --help           Help for command
+  -p, --ascii string   The pattern of ascii characters from least to greatest visibility (default " .,*/(#%&@") -h, --help           help for save
-  -i, --invert         Whether or not the the print will be inverted -m, --mode string    The mode the image will be printed in (default "ascii") -W, --web            Whether the source image is in the filesystem or fetched from the web -w, --width int      The number of characters in each row of the output (default 100) -q, --quiet          Whether or not the save output is quiet (Does not matter for print command) -p, --ascii string   The pattern of ascii characters from least to greatest
+  -i, --invert         Whether or not the the print will be inverted -m, --mode string    he mode the image will be printed in (default "ascii") -q, --quiet          Whether or not the save output is quiet -W, --web            Whether the source image is in the filesystem or fetched from the web -w, --width int      The number of characters in each row of the output (default 100)
-                       visibility (Does not matter for non-ascii modes) (default " .:-=+*#%@")

 Use "imgcli [command] --help" for more information about a command.
 ```